reportportal/ui-kit/src/components/sortable/README.md

 ## Sortable Components

-A set of components for implementing drag and drop sortable functionality using `react-dnd`.
+A set of components for implementing drag-and-drop sortable functionality using `react-dnd`.

 ### Components

 #### SortableItem

 A wrapper component that makes its children draggable and droppable.

 ##### Props:

 - **id**: _string | number_, required - Unique identifier for the item